 - May 26, 2015 – The Supreme Court decides to take up a “one person, one vote” case originating from Texas and challenging use of total population in an area for delineating districts.
 Instead, suit argues, basis should be number of eligible voters in the area.
 In accepting the Texas case brought by Project on Fair Representation, a Washington-based conservative advocacy group, court will consider whether whole new basis should be used by states and localities for determining equality districts.
 Such a shift would have an enormous impact in a state like Texas, which has large numbers of non-citizen immigrants and children.
 It would, for example, greatly reduce the population count and political clout of Latinos.

 March 11,2017 –Three-judge federal court rules that three congressional districts in Texas violate U.S. Constitution because Republican legislature illegally used race as the main motivating factor in drawing district maps.
 If this decision is upheld, the three districts in areas around Austin and San Antonio, will have to be redrawn with a ripple effect on neighboring districts as well.
 Two of the three districts are held by Republicans; the other is held by Democrat Lloyd Doggett.
-Race can be considered in order to protect minority rights under 1965 Voting Rights Act, but courts have ruled that race cannot be used to dilute the influence of minority voters, either by “packing” too many in any one district or “cracking” apart minority communities and spreading their voters among multiple districts.
+Race can be considered in order to protect minority rights under 1965 Voting Rights Act, but courts have ruled that race cannot be used to dilute the influence of minority voters.